-- Allow more time for your child to do things, especially activities that take concentration or physical exertion.
+- Allow more time for your child to do things, or break down activities into smaller steps, especially activities that take concentration or physical effort.

 Having chronic fatigue syndrome can be hard.
 But for most people, the symptoms are most severe in the beginning.
 Later, they may come and go.
 Teens with CFS generally get better faster and recover more completely than adults do.
 Most teens get partial or full recovery within 5 years after symptoms began.

 Many new and experimental treatments for CFS are available.
 But don't use any unproven treatments (such as extreme doses of vitamin or herbal supplements) until checking with your doctor.

 CFS is a misunderstood illness.
 But scientists continue to learn about it through research and clinical trials.
 They're trying to better understand its symptoms and causes in kids and teens.

 Good medical care and coping techniques are the keys to helping your child manage chronic fatigue syndrome.
 You can find more information and support online at:

 - Childhood Depression: What Parents Need to Know